Preparing your house for your baby’s arrival

 Coming home from hospital

 Remember to relax!
-So if your mum comes to stay, let her make a fuss of you.
-And leave the housework to her and your partner.
-An endless stream of excited visitors can be overwhelming for you and your newborn, so maybe suggest some people wait a week or so before popping round.
+Leave the housework to your partner.
 In the meantime, grab as much rest as you can and enjoy getting to know your new baby!

 Any more questions?